7. Dopamine effect on receptors

 The D1-like dopamine receptors (D1 and D5) are activated “postsynaptically” by dopamine, which is released from the presynaptic neuron into the synaptic cleft.
 When activated, they increase neuronal activity.
 This is a phasic response.

-Rats with low dopamine receptor density in the striatum, i.e. with lower dopaminergic binding capacity, are more receptive to rewarding/reinforcing substances.
+Rats with low dopaminergic receptor density in the striatum, i.e. with lower dopaminergic binding capacity, are more receptive to rewarding/reinforcing substances.6

-Dopamine receptors can occur as monomers, as dimeric and/or as oligomeric complexes.
+Dopamine receptors can occur as monomers, dimers and/or oligomeric complexes.
 This can occur by association of different subtypes, either alone or with other GPCRs and ligand-gated channels.
 Homodimers occur:

 - D1R-D2R